SMC-AAU-CPH/smc-cph.github.io/_posts/2018-08-22-introduction-group-c.md

 ## Bio

-**Karolina**: With a background in media-film and theatre studies I landed in the MCT program to learn about hand-on technology and its societal implications in the field of music.
+**Karolina**: With a background in media-film and theatre studies I landed in the SMC program to learn about hand-on technology and its societal implications in the field of music.
 I worked in web-, as well as in video- and film production.
 I have experience in audio-visual editing and web-design.